 select event,p1, p2, p3, count(*), sum(tm_delta_time) from marc_ash group by event,p1,p2,p3 order by sum(tm_delta_time) desc; EVENT P1 P2 P3 COUNT(*) SUM(TM_DELTA_TIME) --------------------------- ------------ --- --- -------- ------------------ gc buffer busy release 501 2 13 2336685 57421543417904 buffer busy waits 501 2 13 736241 16902873986356 latch: cache buffers chains 262188190496 155 0 260182 6197021780073 latch: cache buffers chains 230512806688 155 0 217646 5831016580939 enq: SS - contention 1397948422 41 2 183510 2378750008606 gc buffer busy acquire 501 2 13 130649 3265344853224

 What’s interesting here is that a common set of parameters came up in buffer busy waits: P1 = 501, P2 = 2, P3 = 13.
 P3 lists the block type, and there’s a great summary of values on Charles Hooper’s blog.
 13 maps to “file header block”.

 P1 is the file number.
 The number 501 is above my DB_FILES value of 500, indicating that it’s a tempfile, and in this case, the one very large BIGFILE of the TEMP tablespace.
 P2 is the block number.
 According to MOS note 109630.1, block 2 is the space management bitmap in a locally-managed tablespace.

-Flashing back the database and re-running the same RAT workload, the waits on tempfile 501 and the SS enqueue disappeared entirely.
+After flashing back the database and re-running the same RAT workload, the wait on tempfile 501 and the SS enqueue disappeared entirely.